 Delete a Personal Book

-- To remove a book from the Personal Book list and from the Library, right-click on a book that is collapsed, or in non-edit mode, in the Personal Book tool.
+- To remove a book that hasn't been uploaded from the Personal Book list and from the Library, open the Personal Book tool and right-click the book in non-edit mode.
+Then choose Delete from the context menu.

 - To close a book that is in Edit mode, click the X in the top right corner of the panel.